Code-Institute-Submissions/wasim-eb-battleships_AprResub/README.md

 I managed to fix this by creating a while loop that prevents the app from crashing when entering a command that is out of bounds.
 - There was also an issue with the computer guesses where the computer would guess on the same spaces on the board several times.
 This would lead to the game sometimes taking forever and giving the computer a minimal chance of winning the game.
 I managed to fix this with a while-loop in the function.
-So in other words, we managed to make the computer smarter.
+So in other words, I managed to make the computer smarter.
 See screenshots below:

 ![error1](./images/error1.png)